+The progress and quality of students' work is measured by a system of letter grades and grade percentages.
 Final grades are reported at the completion of each grading term and are provided to each student.
 If mailed, they are sent to the student's home address.

-The following grading system is used:
+The meaning of each grade and its equivalent percentage is as follows: